deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Ray stepped forward.
 “I’m with you,” she said.
 She wasn’t enthusiastic about creeping forward into what *might* still be a nest of Hunters, but she was even less enthusiastic about leaving a mystery like that unresolved.
 Besides, she wanted to keep Cook where she could see him and rein in his impulses.

 “Godspeed,” Spears wished them.
-We’ll catch some rest.”
+"We’ll catch some rest.”

 Ray nodded to Cook and they jogged as quietly as they could down the tunnel until it ended quite abruptly in a wide hatch much like the one Jamie had popped back in the sump.
 Ray rested her ear against it and listened.